LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    Adds a reset button to a form.
-Requires the first parameter to specify the name of the button, the second parameter specifies a caption (displayed name) for the button, and the third parameter specfies the value for the button.
+Requires the first parameter to specify the name of the button, the second parameter specifies a caption (displayed name) for the button, and the third parameter specifies the value for the button.
    An optional ``-font`` parameter can be used to specify a pdf_font object for the font of the text.

 .. note::
-   **Field Label**

    With the exception of the `pdf_doc->addSubmitButton` and `pdf_doc->addResetButton` methods, no form input element methods include captions or labels with the field elements.
 Field captions and labels can be